When your survey and analysis has been completed, the final step in the survey

 your survey, you had a plan as to the information you needed to get from your

 respondents.
-Once you had those goals in mind, your survey questions were
+Once you had those goals in mind, your online survey questions were

 chosen.
 Did your respondent's answers give you the information you sought after